davbolan/cryptools-legacy/README.md

-# cryptools
+# Cryptools
-basic tools for encryption and obfuscation of texts
+Basic tools for encryption and obfuscation of texts